SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Before she could think about it anymore she spotted her destination and started descending down to it.
 Landing a few steps from the door she trotted into the establishment.
 She looked around, not seeing Pinkie anywhere she trotted up the stairs and knocked on her door.

-Waiting a few moments with no answer she knocks again.
-After another moment with no answer, she says, "Pinkie, are you in there?" then places her ear against the door.
+She waited a few moments with no answer, she knocked again.
+After another moment with no answer, she asked, "Pinkie, are you in there?"
+She placed her ear against the door.

-Not hearing any response she opens the door and walks inside, looking around, she finds out why she hadn't got an answer, Pinkie was still in bed.
+Not hearing any response she opened the door and walked inside, looking around, she found out why she hadn't got an answer, Pinkie was still in bed.

-Rainbow trotted to her bedside and placed her hoof on Pinkie's resting form saying, "Pinkie?" as she gently shook her.
+Rainbow trotted to her bedside and placed her hoof on Pinkie's resting form.
+"Pinkie?"
+She gently shook her.

-Pinkie didn't wake up, instead whispering in her sleep, "Rarity..
-I want to kiss.. you.."
+Pinkie didn't wake up, instead whispering in her sleep, "Rarity...
+I want to kiss... you..."

-Rainbow tried again, shaking her a little harder, "Pinkie?"
+Rainbow tried again, shaking her a little harder.
+"Pinkie?"

 This time it seemed to work, as Pinkie opened her eyes and started to yawn.

-Turning to Rainbow she asked, "hi Dashie, what's up?"
+Turning to Rainbow, Pinkie asked.
+"Hi Dashie, what's up?"

 "I came over to help you plan your date, and to eat breakfast if you're willing to make some," Rainbow answered as her stomach growled.

 "Sure," Pinkie said with a smile as she got out of bed.

-She started to stretch before trotting to the door, "let's go downstairs and I'll make us something deliciously delectable."
+Pinkie started to stretch before trotting to the door.
+"Let's go downstairs and I'll make us something delicious."

-Rainbow followed her out her door and down into the restaurant's kitchen.
+Rainbow followed her downstairs into the restaurant's kitchen.

 "Got any requests?"
 Pinkie asked.

-Rainbow thinks for a second before deciding, "pancakes."
+Rainbow thought for a second before deciding.
+"Pancakes."

-"Okay, coming right up," Pinkie says before starting to get out the bake ware for pancakes.
+"Okay, coming right up," Pinkie said before she started to get out the bake ware for pancakes.

-"You're pancakes are the best, Pinkie," Rainbow said.
+"Your pancakes are the best, Pinkie," Rainbow said.

 "Thanks," Pinkie replied before she started humming to herself.

 Rainbow sat down at the kitchen table and watched Pinkie work.

-Pinkie looked back at Dash, asking, "how many you want?"
+Pinkie looked back at Dash.
+"How many you want?"

-Rainbow answered, "four."
+Rainbow answered, "Four."

 "You got it," Pinkie said before continuing to hum.